suzanv/termprofiling/README.md

 kldiv.process_corpora_and_print_terms(foreground_file,background_file,htmlpath,gamma,number_of_terms)
 ```

-* The first argument is the foreground corpus in plain text.
+* The first argument is the foreground corpus in plain text or a directory of texts.
 In the case of pdf input, use https://github.com/euske/pdfminer for the conversion.
 Adapt if needed for json, xml, csv or any other formats, and multi-file instead of single-file.
-* The second argument (optional when used as package) is the background corpus in plain text, or the file `wiki_freqlist.txt.gz` (default), an n-gram frequency list extracted from a small portion of the English Wikipedia (3.5 M words)
+* The second argument (optional) is the background corpus in plain text, or the file `wiki_freqlist.txt.gz` (default), an n-gram frequency list extracted from a small portion of the English Wikipedia (3.5 M words).
-* The third argument (optional when used as package) is an HTML output file with the termcloud
+* The third argument (optional) is an HTML output file with the termcloud.
+In standalone use, the default value is `wordcloud.html`
-* When used as package, the optional fourth argument is the value of gamma (between 0.0 and 1.0; default 0.5.
-For English texts, we suggest to use gamma=0.8)
+* The optional fourth argument is the value of gamma (between 0.0 and 1.0; default 0.5.
+For English texts, we suggest to use gamma=0.8.
+1.0 means the use of the phraseness component alone)
+* The optional fifth argument is the maximum ngram length (number of words).
+The default is 3, returning, unigrams, bigrams, and trigrams.
-* When used as package, the optional fifth argument is the number of terms returned (default 15)
+* The optional sixth argument is the number of terms returned (default 15)

 ```
 import termprofiling.kldiv as kldiv